 ICP licensing requirement for CDN hosting

-The prerequisite to set up a China-based CDN is to become a licensed ICP (Internet Content Provider).
+The prerequisite to setting up a China-based CDN is to become a licensed ICP (Internet Content Provider).
 Chinese government issues the license to permit websites to be hosted on China-based servers.

 Now, the application process may take quite some time to complete and the associated cost may also be quite significant.
 Hence, as an alternative, companies go for near-China CDNs to expand their reach in the Asian markets.
 Near-China CDNs are not precisely within the geographic boundaries but are found in Japan, Korea, or other neighboring locations.